cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 2. Deploying CPI Release

-The provided CPI release is compiled on the machine where `bosh-micro deploy` is run, and is used locally to run the CPI commands necessary to create the Micro BOSH.
+The provided CPI release is compiled on the machine where `bosh-init deploy` is run, and is used locally to run the CPI commands necessary to create the Micro BOSH.

 The CPI release must contain a job called `cpi`.
 During CPI release deployment, all the packages that the `cpi` job depends on will be compiled and their templates rendered.
 CPI job templates have access to properties defined in the `cloud_provider -> properties` section of the manifest.